Scrashdown/PRU-Audio-Processing/Report/Report.md

 * 2 x GROUND (power) : Ground
 * Vdd (power) : Vdd
 * CLOCK (input) : The clock input, must be at a frequency > 1 MHz to wake up the microphone.
 Dictates the microphone's sample rate, `f_s = f_clk`.
-* SELECT (input) : Selects whether data is ready after rising or falling edge of CLOCK, (VDD => rising, GND => falling), on our microphones, the SELECT LINE is soldered to VDD.
 * DATA (output) : The microphone's PDM output.
 Its sample rate equals that of the CLOCK signal.
+* SELECT (input) : Selects whether data is ready after rising or falling edge of CLOCK, (VDD => rising, GND => falling).

+The BeagleBone Black already has pins for GND and Vdd, we connect them directly to the corresponding pins on the microphones.

+The CLK signal is generated using one of the BeagleBone's internal PWM which is output on one of the board's pins and is configured by a bash script to generate an appropriate CLK signal for the microphones.
+In our implementation, the PRU's also need to be able to poll the state of the CLK signal.
+In order to achieve this, the PWM (CLK) signal is also connected to some of the BeagleBone's pins, which are multiplexed to the PRU.

+The DATA pin of the microphone is then connected to a pin of the board which is multiplexed to the PRU.

 **TODO: add a picture showing the pins of the microphones, maybe how one microphone is connected to the board**